 main hazards of experiment

 instructions for safe shutdown of experiment (these should provide sufficient information for any person to safely shutdown the experiment)

 5) Operational forms to be placed on/close by equipment/fume cupboards where required and remain up to date (remove old copies promptly).
 If shutdown requires switching off the power supply, ensure it is clear which switch/plug is connected to the equipment.

-This page is due for review in June 2023 as part of the review process for the University's Laboratory Safety Standard.
+Date of next review: This page is due for review in June 2023 as part of the review process for the University's Laboratory safety standard.